-Applied Kinesiology – Combines muscle-organ associations, acupuncture meridians, and muscle testing to restore physical and energetic health.
+Applied Kinesiology – Combines muscle-organ associations, acupuncture meridians, and muscle testing to restore physical and energy health.

 Chinese Medicine – Four year medical degree, (MSOM).
 I studied acupuncture, energy channels, and Chinese herbs.
 I applied this knowledge in the school clinics to help over 250 patients with a wide range of issues including depression, back pain, menopause, digestive issues, migraines, cancer, emotional imbalances, and more.

-Medical Intuitive – I discovered that I have a natural ability to feel energetic imbalances in others.
+Medical Intuitive – I discovered that I have a natural ability to feel energy imbalances in others.
 These imbalances are usually so pronounced they are causing the person physical pain or discomfort.
-I am also able to intuit how to improve and/or correct the energetic imbalance.
-Once energetically corrected the person can usually feel an immediate change in their physical sensation at the affected area.
+I am also able to intuit how to improve and/or correct the energy imbalance.
+Once the energy issue is corrected the person can usually feel an immediate change in their physical sensation at the affected area.

-Ortho-bionomy – Uses gentle movements applied by the practitioner, both on and off the body, to ‘remind’ the body how to be in physical and energetic balance.
+Ortho-bionomy – Uses gentle movements applied by the practitioner, both on and off the body, to ‘remind’ the body how to be in physical and energy balance.

 Reiki – Usui Shiki Ryoho and Usui Tibetan Reiki Lineages from Japan.
 A form of energy healing through light stationary contact on the body.

-Sotai – Chinese form of gentle body movements combined with breath work to correct energetic imbalances.
+Sotai – Chinese form of gentle body movements combined with breath work to correct energy imbalances.

 Marquette University – Milwaukee, WI; 2001 – 2003; Masters in Business Administration (MBA).

-University of Michigan – Ann Arbor, MI; 1989 – 1994; Bachelor of Science in Mechanical Engineering (BSEME).
+The University of Michigan – Ann Arbor, MI; 1989 – 1994; Bachelor of Science in Engineering – Mechanical Engineering (BSEME).